prasadudawant/my_eudyptula_challenges_solutions/README.md

 # my_eudyptula_solutions

-my solutions to eudyptula linux kernel coding challenges.
+My solutions to eudyptula linux kernel coding challenges.

-Tasks are mentioned in tasks.rst.
-Correpsonding solutions are pewsent in corresponding directory.
+Tasks are mentioned in **eudyptula_challenges** git submodule/repository.
+Correpsonding solution to tasks are present in solutions directory.